 All new AND returning instrumentalists interested in participating in the University Symphony Orchestra, University Chamber Orchestra, University Wind Ensemble, and Percussion Ensemble are required to audition in order to be considered for membership.
-Returning musicians, and others who are on campus by September 19 or 20, are urged to sign up for an appointment as early in the audition period as possible.
-Learn more about audition requirements below.
+Returning musicians, and others who are on campus by September 18 are urged to sign up for an appointment as early in the audition period as possible.

 - Instrumental Ensemble Auditions will last approximately 12 minutes each.